rudderlabs/rudder-sdk-js/packages/analytics-js-cookies/README.md

 > Any errors during decryption are swallowed by the function, returning `null`.

-The following are the available cookie key exports:
+The following are the exported cookie keys that can be used with this function:

 - `userIdKey`: The key for the user ID cookie.
 - `userTraitsKey`: The key for the user traits cookie.